mebble/birdwatch/README.md

 - Window history
     - [ ] window history pushState on GET user
     - [ ] handle querystring on app init
-    - [ ] button to copy the window url bar
+    - [ ] button to copy the window url bar (permalink)
     - [ ] put app state (like replies and sort toggles) into querystring
+    - [ ] make the exact view of the bar data encodable in the url
 - Tweet modal
     - [x] Avoid closing the modal on click (user can't interact with videos etc)
     - [ ] Bug - Modal's tweet top overflows on desktop when the tweet is long